 AI Event Videos provide exactly the data that's missing:

 - Real physics, not approximations.
 How does a vehicle actually decelerate in an emergency?
 What does a real evasive swerve look like from the driver's perspective?
-The synchronized video + IMU + GNSS data captures the full physical dynamics of these moments.
+The synchronized video + IMU + GNSS data captures the full physical dynamics of these moments — the same sensor modalities used by NVIDIA's DriveSim and Waymo's simulation platform.

 - Labeled edge cases at scale.
 Each event is pre-categorized by type (braking, swerving, speeding, violation) with precise sensor measurements.
 No manual annotation required.